chanced/navajo/README.md

 Navajo is Rust library that provides secure and easy to use cryptographic APIs.

+The project is still in active, pre-release development.
+The short-term plans are to provide adequate coverage for AEAD, DAEAD, MAC, HKDF, Signatures, and HPKE with integrations for AWS, Azure, GCP, and Hashicrop Vault.

+The first alpha release will lack HPKE.
+Fuzzing will be setup as soon as the API is complete, hopefully before the end of Q1 2024.

+The long-term plan is to extend to other languages via WASI or perhaps natively but that will come after the API is at least nearing completion.

+## Security Note

+This crate has **not** undergone any sort of audit.

+Please review the code and use at your own risk.

 ## Credit

 Navajo is inspired by and modeled after Google's [tink